sulincix/gcompat-ng/CONTRIBUTING.rst

              if you have made three commits, you will use the command ``git format-patch HEAD^^^``.

 #.
-Email the resulting patch to the gcompat@lists.adelielinux.org mailing
+Email the resulting patch to the gcompat mailing list, or use
-   list, or use ``git send-email``.
+   ``git send-email``.